Streaming analytics with Apama EPL

-Custom EPL apps (individual *.mon files), analytic models and smart rules are executed in an Apama-ctrl microservice.
+Analytic models, EPL apps and smart rules are executed in an Apama-ctrl microservice.
 This has a per-tenant isolation scope, that is, each subscribed tenant has its own instance of an Apama container with dedicated resources (that is, memory and CPU usage).
 The container is isolated from other tenants, hence high CPU load or memory issues on other containers are tracked and resourced independently.

 |To do this||you need the following|

-See also the tables listing the available applications under Managing applications in the User guide.
+See also the following sections in the User guide:

-If your tenant is subscribed to the Apama Starter microservice (instead of other Apama-ctrl microservices), then the following applies for Apama:
+If your tenant is subscribed to the Apama-ctrl-starter microservice, then the following applies:

 - Unlimited number of smart rules.

 If your tenant is subscribed to the Apama-ctrl-smartrules or Apama-ctrl-smartrulesmt microservice, the Analytics Builder and EPL Apps pages are not available in the Streaming Analytics application.

 Contact product support to discuss adding more capabilities.